 NCDOT plans to redesign the I-40/I-440/US-1/US-64 Interchange to relieve congestion and address the heavy traffic volumes flowing through the area.
 Designing an interchange between two highways is not a typical roadway widening project that residents are most familiar with.
 There are different types of interchanges, each operating differently.

-Due to its close proximity, the Walnut Street interchange will be impacted.
-NCDOT plans to hold focus group meetings and the first public meeting in Spring 2019.
+Due to its close proximity, the Walnut Street interchange will likely be impacted.
+NCDOT held focus group meetings and a public meeting in Spring 2019.
 The focus group meetings will be used to inform Crossroads, Centrum, HOAs, and local homeowners of the future project and gather input.
-Right of way acquisition is scheduled to begin in 2023, and construction is anticipated to begin in 2024.
+Right of way acquisition and construction are scheduled to begin in 2024.
 The estimated project cost is $ 179 Million.

 NCDOT is proposing to revise the interchange at Airport Boulevard and I-40 and to construct an auxiliary lane on I-40 from Airport Boulevard westward to I-540.
-Two alternatives have been developed for this project including a Diverging Diamond Interchange (DDI) and Partial Clover Interchange.
+A Diverging Diamond Interchange (DDI) design is proposed to accommodate the heavy left-turn traffic at the interchange ramps.
 A public meeting was held on January 30, 2018.
 The estimated project cost is $34,220,000 with construction estimated to begin in late 2019.

 NCDOT is revising the interchange at Aviation Parkway including a new off-ramp and loop from I-40 westbound to southbound Aviation Parkway.
 The existing on-ramp from Aviation Parkway northbound to I-40 westbound will be relocated and lengthened to allow the proposed loop to be constructed.

 The project will also replace the existing bridge on Aviation Parkway over I-40, adding sidewalks and widening the new bridge.
-The I-40 westbound off-ramp terminal to Aviation Parkway will be modified to eliminate the left-turn movement to Aviation Parkway southbound.
-The estimated project cost is $24,853,000 with construction estimated to be completed in the first half of 2021.
+The project cost is $25,333,000 with construction anticipated to be complete in 2020.